Grafikart/BlogMVC/CakePHP/readme.md

 ## Notes

 * The sidebar was created using an element to cache it
 * Edit and Add action are merged (less code, more time :))

 ## Install

+* Import CakePHP using composer : *composer install*
 * Import dump
-* Edit app/Config/database.php
+* Edit Config/database.php
 * Enjoy !